 What’s your least favorite science unit to teach?
-For us, it was renewable and nonrenewable energy resources.
+For us, it was renewable and nonrenewable resources.
 This standard was added to our grade level after a new science standard revision.
 At first we really struggled with ways to get our students engaged and excited with this topic; there’s only so much you can do to make petroleum interesting to an 8 or 9 year old.

 Energy Resources Passages and Notes

 The first thing we needed to do was find information about each of the 10 energy sources written in a kid friendly format.
 We checked our libraries and looked for websites but came up pretty empty handed.
 We decided to write out own passages for each resource and included interactive notes that our students could fill out.
 These really helped to lay the foundation of knowledge they needed.
-Grab posters for each of the renewable and nonrenewable resources, as well as a passage about coal with interactive notes for free here and check out the full resource below.
+Grab posters for each of the renewable and nonrenewable resources, as well as a passage about coal with interactive notes for free by clicking on the button and check out the full resource below.

 Energy Resources STEM Activities